syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

     ![Welcome wizard](WebInstaller/Step-by-Step-Installation_img2.png)

 3. The Platform Selection Wizard will appear.
-From the **Available** tab, select the platforms to be installed.
-Select the **Install All** checkbox to install all platforms.
+From the **Available** tab, select the products to be installed.
+Select the **Install All** checkbox to install all products.

-	**Available**
+	<em>**Available**</em>

 	![Platform Selection wizard Available](WebInstaller/Step-by-Step-Installation_img3.png)

-	If you have multiple platforms installed in the same version, they will be listed under the **Installed** tab.
-You can also select which platforms to uninstall from the same version.
+	If you have multiple products installed in the same version, they will be listed under the **Installed** tab.
+You can also select which products to uninstall from the same version.
 Click the Next button.

-	**Installed**
+	<em>**Installed**</em>

     ![Platform Selection wizard Installed](WebInstaller/Step-by-Step-Installation_img24.png)

-	I> If the required software for the selected platform isn't already installed, the **Additional Software Required** alert will appear.
+	I> If the required software for the selected product isn't already installed, the **Additional Software Required** alert will appear.
 You can, however, continue the installation and install the necessary software later.

 	**Required Software**

 	![Additional Software Alert](WebInstaller/Step-by-Step-Installation_img5.png)

-4. If previous version(s) for the selected platforms are installed, the Uninstall previous version wizard will be displayed.
-You can see the list of previously installed versions for the platforms you've chosen here.
+4. If previous version(s) for the selected products are installed, the Uninstall previous version wizard will be displayed.
+You can see the list of previously installed versions for the products you've chosen here.
 To remove all versions, check the **Uninstall All** checkbox.
 Click the Next button.

 	![Existing Version for install](WebInstaller/Step-by-Step-Installation_img20.png)